Carbohydrates Debunked: What are they and why do we need them?

 Starch is the most important of the polysaccharides.
 You can find it in cereal products, potatoes, nuts and legumes and consists of many firmly interconnected glucose molecules.
 Compared with the distinctly saccharine tastes of mono- and oligosaccharides, starchy foods do not really taste sweet at all.
 For example, we all know that a sweet potato has more in common with the humble yucca than it does with a mars bar.
 But why is that?
 Especially given they are made of the same thing (broadly speaking).

-Nefarious intentions aside, fibre also holds the well deserved honorific as the most complex of all the carbohydrates.
+Nefarious intentions aside, fibre also holds the well-deserved honorific as the most complex of all the carbohydrates.
 So much so that people barely digest fibre because they lack the proper digestive enzymes.
 Only a few bacterial strains that live in the human colon can use fibre.
-Those lucky few that are able to break it down, turn it into short-chain fatty acids.
-Which in turn serves as an energy source for the other, more common, intestinal bacteria responsible for the regeneration of the intestinal mucosa (vital for the effective functioning of the gut).
+Those lucky few that are able to break it down are able to turn it into short-chain fatty acids.
+This in turn serves as an energy source for the other, more common, intestinal bacteria responsible for the regeneration of the intestinal mucosa (vital for the effective functioning of the gut).
 Hence why you are always hearing about how important fibre is for your digestion.

 Last but not least we come to the issue of sugar alcohols.
 Still counted among the carbohydrates, they taste almost as sweet as sugar.
 However, sugar alcohols lead to a significantly lower insulin secretion.
 The sugar alcohols include xylitol, sorbitol and mannitol.
 While “normal” carbohydrates contain 4.1 kcal per gram, sugar alcohols are generally around 2.4 kcal per gram, which is why they are so often used in diet products, like sweetener.